josefkaufmann/ana_cont/README.rst

 Package structure
 -----------------
 * **ana_cont** contains the main code files.
+* **gui** contains the code for the graphical user interface.
 * **doc** contains some learning resources.
-* **scripts** contains some simple examples how the library may be used.
+* **scripts** contains some simple examples how the library may be used; also the GUI executables are located there.

 Requirements
 -------------
+The code was checked to run with the following versions:

-* Python 2 or 3
+* Python 3.7
-* numpy
+* numpy 1.18.1
-* scipy
+* scipy 1.4.1
-* Cython (only for Pade)
+* Cython 0.29.15 (only for Pade)
+* matplotlib 3.1.3
+* h5py 2.10.0
+* PyQt5 (only for GUI)

+It is likely that the code runs also with older package versions, but I cannot guarantee for that.

-Installation
+Installation and usage
 --------------
-The package can be installed with pip by

-``pip install ana-cont``

-This installs the package with the Maxent, but without the Pade solver.
-To get also the Pade solver, use
+I recommend the following steps:

 ``git clone https://github.com/josefkaufmann/ana_cont``

+If you want to use Pade, you have to compile:
 ``python setup.py build_ext --inplace``

-``python setup.py install``
+Now you can add the code directory to the python path in your script and import the package:

+``sys.path.insert(0, '/path/to/ana_cont')``

+``import ana_cont.continuation as cont``

+The graphical user interface scripts can be executed as ``/path/to/ana_cont/scripts/maxent.py``